Good Clusterings Have Large Volume: Preliminaries

-The following figures show a clustering of twelve data points in $\R^2$ with $C_1$ black, $C_2$ blue, $C_3$ red, as well as two clusterings which can be derived from it by applying a movement (Figure \ref{fig:examplemovement}) and a cyclical movement (Figure \ref{fig:examplecyclicalexchange}), respectively.
-The convex hull of each cluster is shaded in the respective color in order to highlight changes.
+Figures \ref{fig:examplemovement} and \ref{fig:examplecyclicalexchange} depict a clustering of twelve data points in $\R^2$ with $C_1$ black, $C_2$ blue, $C_3$ red, as well as two clusterings which can be derived from it by applying a movement (Figure \ref{fig:examplemovement}) and a cyclical movement (Figure \ref{fig:examplecyclicalexchange}), respectively.